davekinkead/thesis/chapters/05-the-problem-of-the-people/chapter.md

 These other principles fail to 'command general respect' [@whelan p40]

 ## Democrats, Cosmopolitans, & Anarchists

-There seem to be no viable solutions to the Boundary Problem.
+--> There seems to be no clear solution to the Boundary Problem.
+Each account of inclusion discussed above offers some ....

-While some solutions may work for some accounts of democracy, no solution works for all.
+--> But while some solutions may work for some accounts of democracy, no solution works for all.

+Just like there is a diverse range of justifications for democratic authority, there is a diversity in perspectives and projects within political and democratic theory.
+In this section, I offers three new perspectives on the Boundary Problem through the eyes of what I call the Democrat, the Cosmopolitan, and the Anarchist[^1].
+Different accounts of inclusion may support different democratic perspectives and projects but no single account of inclusion can support them all.

+### The Democrat

+- why it can't be answered democratically
+- the conflict of extra-democratic solutions with democratic values

 The Democrat is primarily concerned with answering the question democratically.
 This may relate to the intractability of the Boundary Problem with procedural accounts of democracy, or the conflict of non-democratic solutions with substantive democratic values.